qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 As you can see this is quite easy to set custom transparency, but it can be quite a lot of work.
 Therefore you can use the button
-|mActionFileSave| :sup:`Export to file` to save your transparency-list to a file.
+|mActionFileSave| :sup:`Export to file` to save your transparency list to a file.
-The button |mActionFolder| :sup:`Import from file` loads your transparency-settings and applies them to the current rasterlayer.
+The button |mActionFolder| :sup:`Import from file` loads your transparency settings and applies them to the current rasterlayer.